victor95pc/auto-scopes/README.md

     - age
 ```

-Doesn't matter the deepness of your association, auto_scopes will make joins to there, and call merge, it will produce 2 methods inside CEO´s model:
+Doesn't matter the deepness of your association, AutoScopes will make joins to there, and call merge, it will produce 2 methods inside CEO´s model:

 ```ruby
 # app/models/ceo.rb